 If the initial accounting for a business combination is incomplete by the end of the reporting period in which the combination occurs, the Group reports provisional amounts for the items for which the accounting is incomplete.
 Those provisional amounts are adjusted during the measurement period, or additional assets or liabilities are recognized, to reflect new information obtained about facts and circumstances that existed as at the acquisition date that if known, would have affected the amounts recognized as at that date.
-The measurement period is the period from the date of acquisition to the date the Group receives complete information about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition about facts and circumstances that existed as at the acquisition date and is subject to a maximum of one (1) year.
+The measurement period is the period from the date of acquisition to the date the Group receives complete information about facts and circumstances that existed as at the acquisition date and is subject to a maximum of one (1) year.